CD

 frequented Dundas Street at the time.
 We might also say hello to Melville Standfield of Toronto, who started as a travelling salesman with Starr, and

-whose life story led us to London [CAPS News, July-Oct.
-2006].
+whose life story led us to London [Antique Phonograph News, Jul-Oct 2006].
 Mel's family was related to Thomas Standfield, the Tolpuddle Martyr who left England in

 the 1840s and is commemorated today on an Ontario plaque at Fanshawe Park Road East Cemetery.
 The story of the Standfields in turn led us to Mel's start